tomaskebrle/astro-og-image/README.md

     </article>
 </ContentLayoutArticle>
 ```
-_I recomennd that you use a fallback image for all the non posts pages, and in case something goes wrong._
+_Its recommended that you use a fallback image for all the non posts pages, and in case something goes wrong._

 `ContentLayoutArticle.astro`: